Gamesys Bingo Sites

-Jackpot Joy, Heart Bingo, and the slot sites Virgin Games and Starspins are the UK-facing ones.
-Sun Bingo and Fabulous Bingo used to be Gamesys bingo sites but migrated to Virtue Fusion in August 2016 and Caesar’s Bingo closed in March 2018.
-There are also a few sites such as Woman’s Own Bingo that are actually just Jackpot Joy with a different masthead and surround.
-Gamesys also have a Spanish language and a Swedish language site, and one of New Jersey’s legal online casinos.
+Jackpot Joy is the oldest and best known of the UK-facing ones.
+Sun Bingo and Fabulous Bingo also used to be Gamesys bingo sites but migrated to Virtue Fusion in August 2016 and another site, Caesar’s Bingo, closed in March 2018.
+There were also a few sites such as Woman’s Own Bingo that were actually just Jackpot Joy with a different masthead and surround.
+Gamesys also operate in other jurisdictions including Spain and New Jersey; they are always scrupulously careful to adhere to local gambing regulations.

 What’s special about the Gamesys platform?

-- Gamesys bingo variants such as Crystal Maze Bingo
+- Exclusive Gamesys bingo variants such as Crystal Maze Bingo

 - Super Links networked games with substantial prizes, every half hour apart from late night/early morning

-- Distinctive promotions, including frequent prize draws that are limited to one entry per player per day and email photo contests with no spend required
+- Distinctive promotions, including frequent prize draws that are limited to one entry per player per day (although many of these are now by invitation only)